llumiverse/llumiverse/README.md

 ## Usage

 First, you need to instantiate a driver instance for the target LLM platform you want to interact too.
-Each, driver accept its own set of parameters when instantiating.
+Each driver accepts its own set of parameters when instantiating.

 ### OpenAI driver